lshapz/angular-native-dom-apis-lab-web-0916/README.md

 ## Instructions

 Using the directive in this repo, add event listeners to change the text when the user clicks.
+Change it to "Thank you for clicking!".
 Remember to use `require` and `$apply()`!